No More Morning Madness! 5 Tips for your morning routine

 Have shoes located and placed in a convenient spot.

-Write down anything you need to remember the next morning so you’re not spending you energy worrying about forgetting.
+Write down anything you need to remember the next morning so you’re not spending your energy worrying about what you might forget

 4. Use Enforceable Statements

 This is a strategy I teach about in my Love and Logic courses.
 Enforceable Statements are basically a more assertive way of telling your child what you expect of them while also communicating what the consequence will be if they choose not to listen.
 Below are some examples: